neerajk555/SQL-Training-exercise/module-06-subqueries-ctes/01-Quick-Warm-Ups.md

 Each exercise includes a tiny setup, a task, expected output, and an answer.
 Run each in its own session.

+**Beginner Tip:** Subqueries are queries inside queries.
+CTEs (WITH clause) make complex queries easier to read.
+EXISTS checks if a related row exists.
+These patterns help you break down complex problems into manageable pieces!

 ---

 ## 1) Scalar Subquery in SELECT — 7 min